 Women's Rights Activist, Social Entrepreneur and Global Speaker

 Khalida is an Unreasonable Mentor.
-Khalida has participated in 8 programs, including mentoring virtually in Fall 2020 Programs, and has advised over 109 Unreasonable companies.
+Khalida has participated in 4 programs, including Virtual 2020 Programs, and has advised over 45 Unreasonable companies.

 Khalida Brohi, 30 y is the founder and Executive Director of Sughar Foundation, a U.S.-based non-profit dedicated to providing tribal and rural women opportunities to grow their skills as well as learn leadership skills in an environment of growth and development.
 Together with her husband she also founded The Chai Spot in Manhattan and Sedona, Arizona, a social enterprise bridging the cultural gap between the U.S. and Pakistan, while creating opportunities for women and youth in Pakistan.